seeq12/seeq-udf-ui/README.md

 ```

 Documentation can be updated by editing the source files in docs/src/source, and then using the provided bat file to

-generate the documentation in the docs folder, i.e.:
+generate the documentation in the docs folder, i.e., from the docs/src folder:

 ```sh